 I was listed among the top 100 leaders in 2016 for the John Maxwell Leadership Awards.
 In 2017, I was inducted into the Martin Luther King Jr. Board of Preachers of Morehouse College.
 I have appeared on Trinity Broadcasting Network (TBN) on numerous occasions to share my story of homelessness to success.
 I am the Lead Pastor of The Worship Center Church in Atlanta, Georgia were I serve the best multi-cultural serving congregation in the U.S. I am a professor of religion at Clark Atlanta University teaching the topics of biblical heritage, the African American religious experience and contemporary religious thought.

 I hold a Bachelors of Arts degree from Morehouse College, a Master of Divinity degree from the Interdenominational Theological Center and a Doctor of Philosophy (PhD) from Petra Theological Seminary.
-I am married to the lovely Lady Ivanna Dandridge, who is a registered nurse and founder of the non-profit Nurses for Homeless Healthcare with a beautiful daughter and son Charlotte and Jonah.
+I am married to the lovely Lady Ivanna Dandridge, who is a registered nurse and founder of the non-profit Nurses for Homeless Healthcare.
+I have three wonderful children; Charlotte, Jonah and Victoria.